tardate/LittleArduinoProjects/Equipment/BlackMagicProbe/README.md

 The Black Magic Probe (BMP) is a JTAG and SWD Adapter used for programming and debugging ARM Cortex MCUs.
-I got a [Black Magic Probe V2.1](https://github.com/blacksphere/blackmagic/wiki) from the associated kickstarter but it's only now that I've taking it for a full test drive.
-For the examples I'm demonstrating below, I'm running on MacOSX.
+I got a [Black Magic Probe V2.1](https://github.com/blacksphere/blackmagic/wiki) from the associated kickstarter but this is my first full test drive.
+For the examples below, I'm running on MacOSX.

 ![bmp_front](./assets/bmp_front.jpg?raw=true)

+The pictures show the JTAG ribbon connected on the top, and a (slightly skewed!) serial adapter connected on the bottom.

 ![bmp_rear](./assets/bmp_rear.jpg?raw=true)

 The Black Magic Probe:

 * plugs into the programming workstation (Windows, Mac, Linux) over USB
-* runs an embedded gbd debug host - no other software required to connect a debugger (e.g. gdb)
+* runs an embedded GDB debug host - no other software required to connect a debugger
 * supports three methods of connecting the target device:
   * JTAG
   * SWD
   * serial

-This is all handled by the STM32F103CBUx on the BMP.
+This is all handled by the STM32F103CBUx chip on the BMP itself.
 Here's the schematic v2.1:

 [![Schematic](./assets/BlackMagicProbe_schematic.jpg?raw=true)](https://github.com/blacksphere/blackmagic/wiki/files/bmpm_v2_1c_schematic.pdf)